jpgacrama/recruitment-platform/UseCases/InputCandidateProfile.rst

         actor "Recruiter" as Recruiter
         participant "UI" as UI
-        participant "OCR" as OCR
         participant "Database" as Database

-        alt OCR is used to input data
-            Recruiter -> UI: Upload file
-            UI -> OCR: Send File to OCR
-            OCR -> OCR: Decode Input File
-            OCR -> UI: Populate Corresponding Fields

-            note over UI
-                Data is displayed in the website as you type end note

-        else

         Recruiter  -> UI: Enter Data to website

         note over UI
             Data is displayed in the website as you type end note
-        end

         Recruiter -> UI: Click Save
         UI -> UI: Perform Data Validation